-I have braces and I want to get Invisalign.
+1. I have braces and I want to get Invisalign.
 Is this possible?

-Yes you can.
+Yes, you can.
 We can always remove your existing braces and start off as a new case.

-I have missing tooth/teeth.
+2. I have missing tooth/teeth.
 Can I still get Invisalign?

-Yes you can still get Invisalign treatment if you have missing tooth/ teeth.
-The treatment plan can involve closing this space up or we can maintain this space for future implant or bridge placement.
+Yes, you can still get Invisalign treatment if you have missing tooth/ teeth.
+The treatment plan can involve closing this space up or we can maintain this space for a future implant or bridge placement.
 The good part is we put a tooth-colored coating on your aligner to cover up the missing tooth space so there are no visible gaps during your treatment.

 3. Can teens wear Invisalign too?